The Official TapirMD Libraries

 -

-lib_version returns the memory offset of the version string of the library.
-The version string is C-style string which ends with 0.
+lib_versionreturns the memory offset of the version string of the library.
+The version string is C-style string which ends with 0. -

 -

-the final int32 parameter is just a plain integer value.
+int32parameter is just a plain integer value.

 For implementation details, please reference the official TapirMD JavaScript and Go libraries (see below).